GhostPet/ImageWebsite/README.md

 ## About

 A manga website created for being used for implementing image protection techniques.

-Key features of **Manga Website**:

-- Currently none
+This is a modified repo of the [Create A Flask Blog - Flask Friday](https://youtube.com/playlist?list=PLCC34OHNcOtolz2Vd9ZSeSXWc8Bq23yEz&si=RXuNuItgTL_ntbHJ) by [Codemy.com](https://www.youtube.com/@Codemycom)

 ## Getting Started